awesomemotive/WP-Mail-SMTP/readme.txt

 == Installation ==

-1. Download the wp_mail_smtp.php file.
+1. Download
-2. Upload the file to your `/wp-contents/plugins/` directory.
+2. Upload to your `/wp-contents/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==